zeta-chain/docs/docs/developers/omnichain/tutorials/hello.md

 ### Run the test

-Execute the following command to run the `HelloZeta` test using `hardhat` on the `athens` testnet:
+Execute the following command to run the `HelloZeta` test:

 ```
-npx hardhat test --network athens
+npx hardhat test
 ```

 ```